PavelStsefanovich/lib_powershell/modules/UtilityFunctions/README.md

 | zip |  | Compress directory into .zip archive |

 ### Module Commands Manuals
-Run the following in the console to get details about command's purpose and usage:
+Run the following in the console to get details about a command:

     help <command-name> -Full